kun126/embedding-chatgpt-example/README.md

 A project (thesis) identifying implicit stereotypes in ChatGPT-generated stories for male, female and non-binary genders.

 ## What's New
-1) It broadens the scope of stereotype analysis to investigate potential stereotypes for **non-binary gender** by using ChatGPT as a competent model for generating comparable responses.
+1) This project broadens the scope of stereotype analysis to investigate potential stereotypes for **non-binary gender**.
+To achieve this, I utilize ChatGPT as a competent model for generating comparable responses.
-2) Noticing that current studies in generated stories are primarily interested in explicit stereotypes, this project focused on the examination of **implicit** ones, which are differences in positive descriptors of equally successful individuals (CEOs).
+2) This project examines implicit stereotypes in generated stories, specifically differences in positive descriptors of equally successful individuals (CEOs).
+Unlike current studies that primarily focus on explicit stereotypes, this project aim to explore the **subtler, implicit biases** that may exist in these narratives.
 3) By applying a pronoun-wised preprocessing method, this project provides **an extra dimension** of prescriptive stereotypes between **same-gender** characters.

 ## Why ChatGPT